arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/display-output-webgl/content.md

 ## Overview

-[Docker](http://docker.com) Is a platform full of applications, called containers.
-Containers are isolated solutions and thus they don't have to depend on your environment.
-Making them portable and consistent throughout development, testing and production.
+The Arduino Portenta X8's Processor **NXP® i.MX 8M Mini Processor** Includes 3D rendering, this will allow us to display 3D content on a screen or video output.

-You can download, install, use and share applications in the form of containers.
-You can find all the available containers on the [hub.docker.com](https://hub.docker.com) page.
+We will render web content from the internet that uses WebGL and display it on a screen, using an USB Hub.

-In this tutorial we will go through the steps of how to install, run and remove the [Hello-World Container](https://hub.docker.com/_/hello-world)
+In this tutorial we will go through the steps of how to setup, install and modify the video output.

 ## Goals